ethanmonlux/claude-tools/README.md

 # Claude Tools

-Built as a working demonstration for TLDR's first AI Engineer role.
-Two Claude Skills — prospect research and proposal generation — deployed on TLDR's stack (FastAPI, Railway), connected via n8n, accessible to non-technical users without code or engineering tickets.
-It's live at https://claude-tools-production.up.railway.app.
+Composable AI skill platform built on FastAPI, Railway, and Anthropic Claude.
+Two skills, prospect research and proposal generation, chained together so the structured output of one becomes the input of the next.
+Deployed and publicly accessible at https://claude-tools-production.up.railway.app.

 ## How to Use